Avis Crocombe: YouTube

-English Heritage has commissioned a number of videos for their YouTube channel featuring Kathy Hipperson playing Avis.
-Coming under the banner of 'The Victorian Way', they are part-demonstration, part-historical showcase, and draw upon recipes from both Avis' book and many others from the period, to both engage and entertain as part of English Heritage's mission, to 'inspire and entertain', with 'authenticity, quality, imagination, responsibility and fun'.
+English Heritage has commissioned a number of videos for their YouTube channel featuring Kathy Hipperson playing Mrs Crocombe.
+Coming under the banner of The Victorian Way, they are part-demonstration, part-historical showcase, and draw upon recipes from both her manuscript book and many others from the period, to both engage and entertain as part of English Heritage's mission, to 'inspire and entertain', with 'authenticity, quality, imagination, responsibility and fun'.
 The videos were produced by Gareth Clifford of the Digital Content Team, assisted by Annie Gray, and several English Heritage staff have also appeared, including historian Andrew Hann (whose work on Avis has enabled positive identification of a photograph donated with the recipe book as probably being Avis and Benjamin), and the current curator of Audley End, Peter Moore.
 In 2018 English Heritage also collaborated with James Townsend & Son, an American costumed interpretation and historic props company, with crossover videos featuring packages sent from the UK to the US and vice versa.
 English Heritage has also collaborated with dress historian Bernadette Banner in three videos.

 The Victorian Way videos had received over 200 million views as of June 2021.
 In June 2019, English Heritage won both Breakthrough Advertiser and the Grand Prix awards at the YouTube Works (UK) awards.
 In late 2019, a tie-in book was announced with recipes and history.
 The book was eventually released in September 2020 and titled "How To Cook The Victorian Way With Mrs Crocombe".

+With the announcement in early 2025 by English Heritage of its restructuring plan, and the live interpretation project ending, the last Victorian Way video will be released in December 2025.